Computer Information Systems - Information Technology Support Certificate (CIS.ITS.CT)

 Choose one or more of the following focus areas.

-Computer and Systems Support Focus Area:18
+Computer Systems Support Focus Area:19

-CCNA Studies I: Introduction to Networks4
+CCNA Studies I: Introduction to Networks 4

 Introduction to Linux and Unix Administration3